carltonwhitehead/tornadofx-junit5/README.md

 ## TornadoFxViewExtension

-- Convenient callbacks to set up and tear down `View` instances under test.
+- Convenient callbacks to set up and tear down the annotated `@View` instance under test.
     - `@Init`: Make any preparations and then `find()` the view.
     - `@Start`: Optionally customize the `Stage` for your view.
 By default the extension will create a `Scene` with your view's root and show the `Stage`.
     - `@Stop`: Optionally clean up after your test instance.